JoshuaAshley/easy-a-client/README.md

 - **Log**: Users are able to track their previous workouts and exercises with their progress pictures within a selectable date range.
 - **Total Hours**: Users are able to track total number of hours spent on each category during a selectable period.

-### PART 3 Features

-- **Graph**: A bar graph showing total hours worked each day over a selectable period.
-Graph also displays Minimum and Maximum Goals.
-- **Visual Format**: A Custom Calendar created to show how well the user is doing with staying between their Minimum and Maximum Hour Goals over the past month.
-- **Online Database**: Google Firebase has been used to handle and store all data.
-- **App Icon**: App icon and final image assets added.

 #### Extras

 - **Pie Chart**: A Pie Chart that displays percentage of workouts done or not done for each day for a month.